0x9one/first-smart-contract/README.md

 I deploy my first smart contract with a simple logic just for Training on Rinkeby Testnet

-## Today we learn
+## 23/08/2022 we learn
+- [x] Use Factory Pattern
-.
-Importing Contracts into other Contracts
+- [x] Importing Contracts into other Contracts
-.
-Interacting with other Contracts
+- [x] Interacting with other Contracts
-.
-Inheritance & Overrides
+- [x] Inheritance & Overrides
-.
-Deploy contract from other contract
+- [x] Deploy contract from other contract